 Each applicant is evaluated holistically, with consideration given to academic preparation, attendance, community service, extra curricular activities, social maturity, and artistic ability.

 Artistic ability is evaluated during the portfolio review and interview process, which is a large factor in the evaluation for admission.
 The interview process lasts approximately 30-minutes during which time the approved administrator or faculty member will view the applicant’s 10-15 piece portfolio and pose questions that gauge the applicant’s commitment to the field and ability to succeed in the Hussian curriculum.
-Full portfolio requirements can be found here.
+Full creative work can be found here.
 If a candidate has not had the opportunity to develop a portfolio, contact Hussian’s admissions department for additional options for admission.
-There are opportunities to develop portfolios through Hussian’s workshops prior to application or complete a creative assessment.
+There are opportunities to develop creative work through Hussian’s workshops prior to application or complete a creative assessment.

 In addition to the portfolio review and interview, applicants must maintain a 2.5 cumulative GPA in high school unless there are extenuating circumstances that would merit an exception.
 Exceptions are granted at the request of the Director of Admissions and approved by the Dean of Academic Affairs.